Resistance (Star Trek: Voyager): Production

 Writer Lisa Klink had previously worked as a writing intern on Deep Space Nine.
 This was the first episode she had written for Voyager.

 Joel Grey had previously worked with Kate Mulgrew in the 1985 film Remo Williams: The Adventure Begins.
 Prior to this he had won both a Tony Award and an Academy Award for the stage and film versions of the musical Cabaret.
 The producers of Voyager had invited him to appear on several occasions, but after Mulgrew suggested he played Caylem, he agreed to make his debut appearance in Star Trek.
 He described the experience as "fun, fun and crazy", despite requiring a couple of hours each day to apply his prosthetic make-up.

-Acclaimed actor Joel Grey, winner of Tony (for live theater), Oscar (e.g. the Academy Awards), and Grammy awards, played the part of the troubled alien Caylem in this episode.
 In a later interview he noted the skilled makeup artists of Star Trek, needed for his role as an Alsaurian alien.

 In the Star Trek franchise, "Resistance" is also the name of a book by J.M.
 Dillard, published by Simon and Schuster in 2007; the book is set in approximately the same time and period as Voyager but is not related to this episode.

 Reception

 This had Nielsen ratings of 5.1 points when it was broadcast on television in 1995.

-Keith DeCandido of Tor.com rated the episode 9 out of 10.
+Keith DeCandido of Reactor rated the episode 9 out of 10.